Explore Ways to Quickly Build Selenium Tests with Ranorex Webtestit: Hands-on Ranorex Webtestit Review Tutorial

 (If you link Ranorex Selocity with Ranorex Webtestit, then you will also have the option to send the selector directly to Ranorex Webtestit along with a screenshot).

-#7) To use the new element in a test, first add it to your page object.
+#7) To use the new element in the test, first, add it to your page object.
 Simply drag the element into the page object and choose an action, such as Click on element or Type into the element.
 Ranorex Webtestit will automatically create the associated code for you.

 #9) Once your test is complete, add an endpoint as in the demoshop example above, and then execute your test.